Sanjay-Nandakumar/Credit-AI/README.md

 # Credit-AI

 **The goal here is to build an end to end automated Machine Learning solution where a user will be able to predict whether a bank customer should be approved for attaining the credit card or not.
-The user is only need to give the value of feature variables and the model will able to predict the binary outcome (Approve/ Not Approve).
-The model will be able take care of all intermediate functionalities like cross validation, hyper parameter tuning, algorithm selection etc.**
+The user only needs to give the value of feature variables and the model will able to predict the binary outcome (Approve/ Not Approve).
+The model will be able to take care of all intermediate functionalities like cross-validation, hyperparameter tuning, algorithm selection, etc**

 # Data set